-Pro Ed House School continuously strives towards the highest standards in all its academic endeavours, taking into account the differentiated learning styles of our students.
+Pro Ed House School continuously strives towards the highest standards in all its academic endeavours, taking into account the differentiated learning needs of our students.

 Our Curriculum is an adjusted version of the National Curriculum Statement (CAPS) and focuses on the unique needs of the School and the special needs of the students.